CRASHSpace/COVID-19-3dprints/Face Shield/Budmen Face Shield/V3/README.md

 This can be recorded [here](https://airtable.com/shrZCoERKFkLPPHIm), or written and submitted with prints.

 ### Information on Request:
-Cedars-Sinai evaluated and approved this design, and put out a high priority request for units.
-They are currently evaluating V4.
+Cedars-Sinai evaluated and approved this design, as did USC Keck.
+They evaluated V4 and **disapproved** due to the shield clips preventing larger shields from being used.

 ### Source:
 Budmen: [https://budmen.com/](https://budmen.com/)